esurdam/go-grpc-bazel-example/README.md

 ## Generating BUILD files

-Run `make gazelle` to generate/update BUILD files.
+Run `make gazelle` to generate/update BUILD files (which include test and binaries).

 This also updates the WORKSPACE with required deps.